 This latest projection represents what we’re hearing may happen rather than the decisions we would make if we were in charge.
 Information was gathered about pro day reports and official-30 visits along with reported meetings at the offseason college all star games.
 We did not project trades, but we did make sure to place prospects with the destinations we feel they will ultimately land.
 For example, we don’t project any of the top 4 perceived quarterbacks falling out of the top 10, but we concede that there’s a strong chance one of the franchises picking in the 11-16 range will move up to get one of them.
 In this projection, you will simply see us place the quarterback with the team we guess will make the deal.
 In addition, one or two trades on draft night can really mess everything up.
 For that reason, we mostly pride ourselves on matching players with rounds.
 In other words, while most people put most of their effort into the first round projection, we only place slightly more significance into it than rounds 2-7.
-I'll let you guys try to figure out why I chose this video clip.

 - Cleveland Browns: Sam Darnold, QB, USC